cafalchio/photography_website/README.md

 - Pexels for providing all the images used in the website.[Pexels](https://www.pexels.com/)
 - Optmizila compressor to reduce the images sizes [Optmizila](https://optmizila.com/)
 - The love running webpage, provided by Code Institute as an example
+- Am I responsive for providing the responsive website [Am I Responsive](http://ami.responsivedesign.is/)